-North Yorkshire Sugaray Chash-human North Yorkshire Safeguarding Children Partnership Child Protection Policy FEDERATION OF FOLLIFOOT FOLLOFORNIA FROM PRIMARY SHOOLS Live Learn Thrive Federation of Follifoot and Spofforth Child Protection Policy.
+1 Federation of Follifoot and Spofforth Child Protection Policy.
 School Policy based on NY template.
 Updated annually or following NY updates and/or following national updates e.g. a new version of KCSIE All policies are stored in the TEAMS file and copy on the Safeguarding notice boards in school.
+All staff must read and complete the electronic declaration annually. <page-header></page-header> NYSCP (safeguardingchildren.co.uk) North Yorkshire Safeguarding Children Website.
+Contract Contract Martine State Martine State M Early years inspection handbook - GOV.UK (www.gov.uk) Guidance followed by inspection teams in relating to the inspecting of safeguarding.
+The description of the second Staff Code of Conduct All policies are stored in the TEAMS file and copy on the Safeguarding notice boards in school.
 All staff must read and complete the electronic declaration annually.
-Percetains, increase Quidance and One Windows (All Control of Cont NYSCP (safeguardingchildren.co.uk) North Yorkshire Safeguarding Children Website.
-OSECC Using particular that the control of the cont Early years inspection handbook - GOV.UK (www.gov.uk) Guidance followed by inspection teams in relating to the inspecting of safeguarding.
-FOLLIFOOT SPOFFORTH CONTROL OF THE PROPERTY OF Staff Code of Conduct All policies are stored in the TEAMS file and copy on the Safeguarding notice boards in school.
-Table on the same of single size of single size of siz All staff must read and complete the electronic declaration annually.